PerThoresson/DDDJ/cdjService/README.md

-# datajockey-js
+# CDJ Service
-Java service for the spotify hackathon project 'datajockey'
+Java service for the spotify hackathon project 'DDDJ'

 ## Requirements
 Java 8 or higher